kyma-project/api-gateway/docs/user/apirule-migration/01-83-migrate-jwt-v1beta1-to-v2.md

 2. Adjust the retrieved configuration to align with the **jwt** configuration of APIRule `v2`.

     To ensure the APIRule specification is compatible with version `v2`, you must include a mandatory field named **issuer** in the **jwt** handler's configuration.
     You can find the **issuer** URL in the OIDC well-known configuration of your tenant, located at `https://{YOUR_TENANT}.accounts.ondemand.com/.well-known/openid-configuration`.
 Additionally, note that the value of the `jwks_urls` field is now stored in the `jwksUri` field.
 Tokens do not need to be reissued unless they have expired.

+   If you previously used a legacy gateway name in any of the following formats:
+    - `gateway-name.namespace.svc.cluster.local`
+    - `gateway-name.namespace.svc.cluster`
+    - `gateway-name.namespace.svc`
+    - `gateway-name.namespace`
+    - `gateway-name`

+   You must update it to the new format: `namespace/gateway-name`

     See an example of the adjusted APIRule configuration for version `v2`:

     ```yaml